A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination

 The tagging plan is a document you usually elaborate during the integration of the SDK.
 It's the list of all the custom data you want to collect with Batch, in order to segment properly your userbase.

 Local time / Global time:

 As you set the date of sending your campaign, you can pick between 2 options:

 Local time: this option lets you send a push notification that will be received based on the user times zone so at the same hour in every country.
 This ensures that marketing efforts target your users at a uniform time.

 Global time: this option allows you to send a push notification to your users at a specific UTC time regardless of their location.
 Every user will receive the message at the same times regardless of their time zone.

 Action required to display an In-App message to your users.
 You can choose to trigger your In-App message as soon as users will open your app (As Soon As Possible), in a new session (New Session) or based on a custom event tagged in your app.

 Allows you to limit the maximum number of times an In-App campaign or a push notification will be displayed to a user.
 This is useful to avoid overwhelming your users with the same message.
 Here's how to set it.

 The grace period allows you to set a delay between each display of the same In-App message.
 This feature is quite handy to avoid your user to see the same message multiple times in a single session.

 This dashboard feature allows you to test two different messages in the same push campaign.
 Both versions will be sent to 50% of the target.

-Batch In-App messages are highly customisable.
+Batch In-App messages are highly customizable.
 You can tailor the overall layout of the In-App message, colors, image and button from by creating a theme in Settings > Themes.